subos2008/binance-tool/README.md

 - test_definition test_state in redis prior to test
 - EE setup with price events and placing orders in the order books to allow for full/partial fills
 - test pass/fail could just check the output of redis.MONITOR for SET events in the expected order
+- buy_price is set (would normally indicate to buy) but `base_amount_held` is non-zero.
+  - case 1: buyOrderID is set
+  - case 2: buyOrderID is null - should go straight into placeSellOrder()

 ## Trade Flow